 Lord of the Rings and Game of Thrones are both good franchises, with George Martin saying he was heavily inspired by J.R.R.
 Tolkien.
 Though both of them have different goals and take on morality and practicality, there are some very blatant comparisons to be made between the two as well that I find interesting.
 For simplicity's sake, I'm going to refer to the characters from the movies and TV series rather than the books (apologies to any hardcore readers out there).

-When Jon Snow was revealed to be the heir to the Iron Throne, many saw an immediate parallel to his arc and Aragorn’s (though Jon also parallels Frodo but that's another conversation).
-Both characters are exiles from whom little is expected of.
+When Jon Snow was revealed to be the heir to the Iron Throne, many saw an immediate parallel to his arc and Aragorn’s (though Jon also parallels Frodo, but that's another conversation).
+Both characters are exiles from whom little is expected.
 Both serve in ranger-type units on the outskirts of a civilized world.
 And both struggle with the burden of responsibility.
 Yet, how each man handles these responsibilities is radically different.

 The Bastard King, The Rightful King

 Jon Snow begins the series as the bastard son of Ned Stark, Lord of Winterfell.
 Though he is cared for by his father, he is sent off the Wall in the north to join the Night’s Watch to help defend against supernatural forces that have been long-time threats.
 Yet no one has seen them in a very long time and the only threats that are there are the Wildlings, wild tribes that live on the other side of the Wall and constantly fight with the Night’s Watch.